alpha37283/demo-reposits/SQL_Codecamp.md

 ON DELETE SET NULL => if we delete on employee then other foreign key is going to set NULL

 ON DELETE SET NULL => instead the whole associated ROW is going to be deleted

+# -------------TRIGGERS-----------------------

+some operations or piece of queries when certain other condition or operation are happend, like when some query or row is inserted do something like remove some columns etc
+1. SETTIGN UP DELIMETER AND TRIGGER
+DELIMETER $$
+CREATE TRIGGER name_of_trigger ....some operation.....
+END $$ DELIMETER;

+normally delimeter is a semicolon but when writing trigger there will be more then tow ; that is delimeter see fig.

+delimeter don't works in text editor

+NEW keyword will referred to row that got inserted

+INSERT UPDATE OR DELETE BEFORE and AFTER

+2. IF ELSEIF END IF;
+3. DROP TRIGGER trigger_name;

+# -------------Database Schema-----------------------
+Entity: an object about we store information likw for SCHOOL student is an entity RECTANGLE

+Attributes: information about entity connected to entities, OVAL

+Primary key: UNIQUELY IDENTIFIED key, underline

+Composite attributes: can be broken into sub ATTRIBUTES

+Multivalued attributes: having more then 1 value, double circle  like student might be involve in more then 1 club

+Derived attributes: cacn be derived from the other attributes , dashed oval

+Multiple entities: more than 1 entity

+Reltionships: student TAKES class, now TAKES is a diomond in relationships

+DOUBLE LINE IN  FRONT OF RELATIONSHIP DIAMOND means total  participation PARTICIPATION single line means partial participation

+Relationship attributes:

+Relationship Cardinality: number of instance of an entity from a relationship can be associated

+A student can take any number of classes N:M njumber of student to many

+1:n
+n:n
+n:m

+Weak entity: an entity that can not be uniquely identified by its attributes

+LIKE an exam can't exist without class

+Identifying Reltaionship:
+to identify weak entity

+# Node: Total participation is must between weak identity and identifying relationship

+# Converting ER DIAGRAMS TO database

+1. Mapping or regular entity types
+2. Weak entity types
+3. Binary 1:1 relationship types.
+Include primary key of one entity as foreign key of other
+4. Binary 1:N relationship types.
+1 side's primary key as foreign key into n side's.
+5. Binary N:M relationship types. new table who's Primary key(or composite or compound) is combination of both entity's primary key

+# --------Finished on 08062024